 We accounted for the payments as research and development expenses in accordance with ASC 730-20 for the related periods.
-For the years ended December 31, 2018 and 2017, we spent \$799,604 and \$647,754, respectively, on research and development.
+For the years ended December 31, 2019 and 2018, we spent \$438,371 and \$656,563, respectively, on research and development associated with our continuing operations.
 We expect to increase our allocation of research and development funds in the future in an effort to enhance our core competence.

 Quality control is an important aspect of our research and development department's work and ensuring quality at every stage of the process has been as key driver in maintaining and developing our brand value.
-As of December 2018, we employed 24 professionals in research and technology development, including 11 senior engineers.
+As of December 2019, we employed 5 professionals in research and technology development.
 We have set up a separate research and development division to account for our investment in research and development.
 We expect to increase our allocation of research and development funds in an effort to enhance its core competence.

 The Company entered into a contract with AGS to initiate a collaborative approach to produce dry-cast geopolymer concrete products including, dry-cast bricks, blocks, pavers, roof tiles and stone veneer.
 AGS grew out of the geopolymer research and development performed at Louisiana Tech University and it driven by a team of researchers in the University's Trenchless Technology Center.
 AGS's President, Erez Allouche is an Associate Professor of Civil Engineering at Louisiana Tech University.
-The Company believes the contract it entered into with AGS is not material and its business is not substantially dependent on the contract.
-Accordingly, the Company did not file the contract as an exhibit to the Amendment.
+The Company believes the contract it entered into with AGS is not material and its business is not substantially dependent on the contract. t.
 Neither Louisiana Tech University nor any individual from the university own any equity interest in our Company.